 How to plan a corporate event in Baku: a planner's guide

-Step-by-step guide for international MICE planners running a corporate event in Baku: venue selection, permits, F&B, ground logistics, gala options, budget ranges, and timing.
+Step-by-step guide for international MICE planners running a corporate event in Baku: the 12-week countdown, venue selection with published capacities, what the permit regime does and does not document, F&B, ground logistics, budget ranges, and what changed for 2026.

 The 12-week countdown

-- Confirm the program shape: conference / incentive / hybrid / gala only.
+- Confirm the program shape: conference, incentive, hybrid, or gala only.

-- Shortlist 3 anchor venues based on capacity, brand fit, and lobbying-floor flow.
+- Shortlist three anchor venues on published capacity, brand fit, and lobbying-floor flow.

 Week 10: Site inspection